 You know Berlin is a place of contrasts.
-It’s the buzzing startup hub that’s also been referred to as retirement center for freelancers in their 30s.
+It’s the buzzing startup hub that’s also been referred to as a retirement center for freelancers in their 30s.
 Fashion weeks are organized here biannually and yet the most prevalent look on Berlin’s hippest streets is along the lines of a scruffy grunge musician.
-It’s hailed as the city where people can search for themselves, but many seem to get distracted along the way and end up losing their mind.
+It’s hailed as the city where people can search for themselves, but many seem to get distracted along the way and end up losing their minds.
 All these dynamics can make everyday life in the city that we still truly heart slightly absurd.
 Below, we’ve chosen our favorite examples of people channeling Berlin’s flaws into anecdotes that will most likely ring true to you as well.

 This guy’s act is a whole thing.
 Stand-up comedian Daniel-Ryan Spaulding is a dual citizen of Croatia and Canada, has lived in the Netherlands and Norway, and even toured all over Eastern Europe as an openly gay comedian, which makes him one of the pioneers in that field.
 These cosmopolitan experiences have honed his comedy into an intelligent, insightful and yet incredibly funny social commentary.
 His videos with the simple yet iconic catchphrase ”It’s Berlin!” have earned him a huge following and he is now working on developing this idea into a TV series.
 There’s also a newly launched merch collection of T-Shirts with some of the catchiest phrases from the videos that you can order here.